Use our A to Z lending criteria to find the information you require.

 For residential mortgage applications only, rental income can be used as allowable income for affordability purposes.

 We will use 100% of net profit from property rental where this can be evidenced by 2 years accounts or an accountant’s certificate.

 Applications where the applicant wishes to retain an existing property (mortgaged or not), the former marital home, rent out the property, or owns a second home will be considered.
 The following conditions will apply:

 - We do not lend to individuals who own more than 10 BTL properties

-- Where a loan is greater than £500,000 we will not accept applications where any part of the deposit is being raised against any existing property (including current residence, any Buy to Let, second home etc.) or is coming from a gift
+- Where a loan is greater than £500,000 we will not accept applications where any part of the deposit is being raised against any existing property (including current residence, any Buy to Let, second home etc.)

 - All mortgages and property details must be disclosed on the application form

 - The existing mortgage(s) must have had no missed payments in the last 12 months and be up to date

 - Where the property is currently owner occupied and is now to be rented out (i.e. Let & Buy scenario), mortgages are only available where the customer is not a first time landlord and owns other Let properties.
 Also a rental certificate or written confirmation as to the anticipated rental figure must be obtained from an ARLA/NAEA registered independent third party, addressed to Platform, to confirm the rental income is sufficient to cover the 125% of the retained mortgage payment on an interest only basis.
 Applicant’s income must also be sufficient to service 50% of the remaining mortgage as a commitment (added into the affordability calculation).
 The maximum LTV in this scenario is 75%.
 Surplus rental income over and above the relevant mortgage payment cannot be taken into account as additional income